iobroker-community-adapters/ioBroker.shelly/README.md

 ### 4.0.6-beta (2021-02-02)
 * (Stübi) - add min, max to state transiton for Shelly RGBW2
+* (Stübi) - if a property in the returned json for a http request does not exist, it will not shown as an error anymore

 ### 4.0.5 (2021-02-01)
 * (Matze2010) - Add Support for Shelly Uni (SHSW-L)